Understanding the Multi-wavelength Thermal Dust Polarisation from the Orion Molecular Cloud in Light of the Radiative Torque Paradigm: Modelled polarisation Spectrum

-The lower panels depicted in Figure \ref{fig:modelvsobs_2phase} exhibit the most accurate representations of the observations achieved by utilizing the two-phase model.
+Figure \ref{fig:modelvsobs_2phase} shows the best-fit representations of the observations achieved by utilising the two-phase model.
 The convergence of the fit is shown in Appendix \ref{app:model_fitting}.
 The most optimal values for the parameters of this model can be found in Table \ref{tab:two-phase_model}.
 Compared with the one-phase model, the fit quality is generally improved from a statistical perspective, and the two-phase model successfully reproduces the V-shaped pattern observed in the spectra.
-We note that the contribution of a cold dust layer is minimal in regions \#1, \#4, \#5, and \#8, and the model encounters difficulties in accurately reproducing the V-shaped spectrum with a steeply increasing slope in regions \#2, \#3, and \#12.
+We note that the shape of the polarisation spectra is similar to the one-phase model in regions \#1, \#4, \#5, and \#8, and the model encounters difficulties in accurately reproducing the V-shaped spectrum with a steeply increasing slope in regions \#2, \#3, and \#12.